souluran/datalearn101/DE-101/Module2/README.md

 - QuickSight works on a cloud only as Looker.
 - You need to have AWS Account.
 - In Standard Free tier, you cannot share Dashboards with external users out of your Amazon account.
 Instead, you need to share it for IAM users.
-- You can add fiters (like control elements in Looker) and assigned it for individual object or all on the report sheet.
+- You can add filters (like control elements in Looker) and assigned it for individual visual or for all on the page sheet.
-- Also you can add filters to report level.
+- Also you can pin filters on the top of the page (a special place on the page allocated for controls).
 - All objects are very editable and customized (including Header Name).
 - There are two modes to add and place elements in the dashboard grid: tiled (visuals snap to a grid layout), free-form (visuals can be placed anywhere).